nlxai/chat-sdk/packages/widget/README.md

 ## The widget instance

 The `standalone` function (`window.chat.standalone` if you are using the packaged version) returns an object that you can use to control the widget programmatically.
 It has the following methods:

-* `expand`: expand the widget programmatically.
+- `expand`: expand the widget programmatically.
 You can do this as a response to e.g. a button on your page being clicked.
-* `collapse`: collapse the widget programmatically.
+- `collapse`: collapse the widget programmatically.
-* `teardown`: remove the chat widget from the page.
+- `teardown`: remove the chat widget from the page.
 This cleans up all internal event listeners.
+- `getConversationHandler`: a function that returns the current [conversation handler](https://github.com/nlxai/chat-sdk/tree/master/packages/core#api-reference) object.
+Note that this handler might not be available synchronously after widget initialization, and therefore an `undefined` check is highly recommended before use.

 ## Recipes